hannesdelbeke/brain/Blender PyFlow R&D.md

 ### features
 - open editor
 - run node network
-- run nodenetwork from CLI
+- run node network from CLI
 - see output of node network on fail
 	- create a sphere with position
 	  8/3 8/2 8/1 8/0->error  8/-1 8/-2